-Our Grand Tour route takes you on a comprehensive journey around Scotland, from the rolling hills and ruined abbeys of the Borders, to the standing stones of Orkney.
+Our Grand Tour of Scotland route takes you on a comprehensive journey from the rolling hills and ruined abbeys of the Borders, to the standing stones of Orkney.

 The road trip takes you up Scotland's West coast and then follows the NC500 route around the Northern extremes of the Scottish mainland.

-The itinerary can be done in 14 days, but we include lots of day trip options so you can use this guide for planning a trip of a much longer duration.
+The Grand Tour itinerary can be done in 14 days, but we include lots of day trip options so you can use this guide for planning a trip of a much longer duration.

 Allow a minimum of 11 days to drive this tour route.